 The program provides the equivalent of a full semester's work on campus.
 It consists of classroom meetings led by the Colgate professor directing the program, lectures by invited scholars and other professionals from the London area, and group visits to government and private institutions.
-Students conduct internships arranged with banks, businesses, legal, non-profit, and government agencies during the second half of the semester.
+Students conduct internships arranged with banks, businesses, legal, nonprofit, and government agencies during the second half of the semester.
 Visits to Scotland and Ireland are planned.
-A trip to the continent is also possible subject to visa restrictions.